PBW parametrizations and generalized preprojective algebras: Nilpotent varieties and MV polytopes

 \end{enumerate} \end{definition} Note that any maximal irreducible component $Z \in \Irrmax{\Pi(\mathbf{r})}$ contains an open dense subset on which $D_\gamma$ takes a constant value, where $\gamma \in \Gamma$.
 Let $D_\gamma (Z)$ denote this constant value. \begin{theorem} For each maximal irreducible component $Z \in \Irrmax{\Pi(\mathbf{r})}$ and a generic module $T$ of this component, $(D_{\gamma}(Z))_{\gamma\in \Gamma}$ describes BZ data.
 In particular,

-is a MV-polytope associated with the Langlands dual root datum of $C$ except for type $\mathsf{G}_2$. \begin{proof} If we take $D$ as the minimal symmetrizer of $C$, then any generalized preprojective algebra associated with $C$ is isomorphic to $\fgpre{C}{kD}$ for some $k\in \Z_{>0}$.
-Then, we have a reduction functor $\rep{(\fgpre{C}{kD})}\ni M\mapsto M/\varepsilon M \in \rep{(\fgpre{C}{D})}$, where $\varepsilon\coloneqq \sum_{i\in Q_0}\varepsilon_i^{c_i}$ (\cf Geiss-Leclerc-Schr\"oer \cite{GLS2}).
+is an MV polytope associated with the Langlands dual root datum of $C$ except for type $\mathsf{G}_2$. \begin{proof} If we take $D$ as the minimal symmetrizer of $C$, then any generalized preprojective algebra associated with $C$ is isomorphic to $\fgpre{C}{kD}$ for some $k\in \Z_{>0}$.
+Then, we have the reduction functor $\rep{(\fgpre{C}{kD})}\ni M\mapsto M/\varepsilon M \in \rep{(\fgpre{C}{D})}$, where $\varepsilon\coloneqq \sum_{i\in Q_0}\varepsilon_i^{c_i}$ (\cf Geiss-Leclerc-Schr\"oer~\cite{GLS2}).
 Through this reduction functor, it is enough to consider minimal symmetrizer cases.
 The condition \textsf{(BZ1)} is clear from Theorem \ref{thm_stabmod}, and \textsf{(BZ2)} is a consequence of Proposition \ref{prop:edge}.
-By corollary \ref{face_HNpoly}, we have enough to show that each 2-face of a warped HN-polytope describes tropical Pl\"ucker relations.
-Namely, we enough to consider HN-filtrations of generic modules in the category of $\Pi/I_{w_J}$-modules, where we put $J=\{i, j\}$ with $c_{ij}\neq 0$ and $i\neq j$.
-We check that the multiplicities of layer modules in our HN-filtrations satisfy the following relations case by case by using classification in \cite{GLS4}: \begin{enumerate} \item If $c_{ij}=c_{ji}=-1$, then any generic module has a form $X_1^{\oplus a} \oplus X_2^{\oplus b} \oplus X_3^{\oplus c}$.
-Let $(a_1, a_2, a_3)$ (\textit{resp.} $(a'_1, a'_2, a'_3)$) be the multiplicities of layer modules in the HN-filtration with respect to a reduced expression $\mathbf{i}=(i, j, i)$ (\textit{resp.} $\mathbf{i}'=(j, i, j)$).
-Then, we can prove they satisfy the following list (a)--(b) of equalities by calculation, where $P_i$ (\textit{resp.} $E_i$) is the indecomposable projective (\textit{resp.} generalized simple) module with respect to a vertex $i$.
+By Corollary \ref{face_HNpoly}, we have enough to show that each 2-face of a generalized HN polytope describes tropical Pl\"ucker relations.
+Namely, we enough to consider HN filtrations of generic modules in the category of $\Pi/I_{w_J}$-modules, where we put $J=\{i, j\}$ with $i\neq j$ by Lemma~\ref{lem:submodule} and Proposition~\ref{Jred_tors}.
+Since the case of $c_{ij} =0$ is clear, we consider cases of $c_{ij}\neq 0$.
+We check that the multiplicities of layer modules in our HN filtrations satisfy the following relations case by case by using classification theorems of generic modules: \begin{enumerate} \item If $c_{ij}=c_{ji}=-1$, then any generic module has a form $X_1^{\oplus a} \oplus X_2^{\oplus b} \oplus X_3^{\oplus c}$.
+Let $(a_1, a_2, a_3)$ (\textit{resp.} $(a'_1, a'_2, a'_3)$) be the multiplicities of layer modules in the HN filtration with respect to a reduced expression $\mathbf{i}=(i, j, i)$ (\textit{resp.} $\mathbf{i}'=(j, i, j)$).
+Then, we can prove they satisfy the following list \ref{TP1a}--\ref{TP1b} of equalities by calculation, where $P_i$ (\textit{resp.} $E_i$) is the indecomposable projective (\textit{resp.} generalized simple) module with respect to a vertex $i$.
 In particular, they satisfy relations \eqref{eq:TP1}:

 where $p=\min(a_1, a_3)$. \begin{enumerate} \item $(X_1, X_2, X_3)=(P_1, P_2, E_1)$

 \item $(X_1, X_2, X_3)=(P_1, P_2, E_2)$